 BROADWAY HOLLYWOOD BUILDING

 The ten-story, Neoclassical–style Broadway Hollywood Building (6300 Hollywood Blvd and 1645 Vine St) was designed by Frederick Rice Dorn and built as the B. H. Dyas Building in 1927.
 It was first a B. H. Dyas Company Department Store but was sold and renamed the Broadway Hollywood Building in 1931.
 The department store was featured in Charlie Chaplin’s 1933 film, Modern Times.
 The annex, designed by John Parkinson and Donald B. Parkinson, was added in 1939.
-In the 1980s it was converted into offices which remained until it was completely abandoned in 1987.
+In the 1980s it was converted into offices that remained until it was completely abandoned in 1987.
 In 2005 it was renovated and converted to residences.

 HOLLYWOOD PLAZA HOTEL

-The ten-story, Renaissance Revival style Hollywood Plaza Hotel (1633–37 North Vine St) was designed by Walker & Eisen and built for Joseph Stern as a 200-room hotel which opened on 15 October 1925.
+The ten-story, Renaissance Revival style Hollywood Plaza Hotel (1633–37 North Vine St) was designed by Walker & Eisen and built for Joseph Stern as a 200-room hotel that opened on 15 October 1925.
 In 1937, the hotel’s nightclub, Russian Eagle, was renamed the It Café.
 It was operated by It girl Clara Bow and her husband, Rex Bell, until 1943.
 It was converted into a retirement home in the 1970s.

 THE HERMAN BUILDING